Warren Thomas Farrell is 77. He is an American educator, activist, and author of seven books on men's and women's issues.

 Warren also shares amazing insights and learnings from a few decades of research.
-We talk about adoption, mom-style parenting and dad-style parenting and the effects, father involvement - or the lack thereof - and the consequences.
-Fir instance: Warren told me the single biggest predictor of suicide for boys is a lack of father involvement.
+We talk about adoption, mom-style parenting, and dad-style parenting and the effects, father involvement - or the lack thereof - and the consequences.
+For instance: Warren told me the single biggest predictor of suicide for boys is a lack of father involvement.

-Please do get involved in our mission to facilitate family success by sharing any two parenting two parenting podcasts that have inspired you with with two dads or moms you love.
+Please do get involved in our mission to facilitate family success by sharing any two parenting podcasts that have inspired you with two dads or moms you love.
 Enjoy!